 But what exactly is “The Work”?
 Our presenter, Lauren Van Ham, has asked and answered this question for herself in roles as varied as our society itself: working with multi-national corporations and non-profit organizations; teaching, coaching and mentoring; and creating ceremonies, prayers, and writings.

-Lauren will join us for this special conversation about the work of chaplaincy rooted in relationship with Earth in these times of crisis and change.
+Lauren joined us for this special conversation about the work of chaplaincy rooted in relationship with Earth in these times of crisis and change.

 Lauren Van Ham is an ordained interfaith minister.
 She served as a hospital chaplain for nine years, focusing in psychiatry, palliative care, and bereavement support, and later served with a consulting firm where she custom-designed employee engagement programs for multi-national companies committed to sustainability and culture change.
 Her passion for spirituality, art, and Earth’s teachings infuse her focus in eco-ministry and sacred activism.